tinygo-org/tinygo-site/content/docs/tutorials/serialmonitor.md

         }

         // This assumes that the input is coming from a keyboard
-        // so checking 120 per second is sufficient.
-But if the
+        // so checking 120 times per second is sufficient.
+But if
-        // data comes from another processor, the port can
+        // the data comes from another processor, the port can
         // theoretically receive as much as 11000 bytes/second
         // (115200 baud).
 This delay can be removed and the
         // Serial.Read() method can be used to retrieve